SvenSerneels/sprm/README.md

     - \[5\]: marker color for new cases, if applicable
     - \[6\]: marker color for harsh calibration outliers
     - \[7\]: marker color for harsh prediction outliers
-- markers, a list of str entries.
+- `markers`, a list of str entries.
 Elements determkine markers for:
     - \[0\]: regular cases
     - \[1\]: moderate outliers
     - \[2\]: harsh outliers